lsprangers/implementations-and-systems-design/design_systems/_typical_distributed_kv_store/README.md

 2 d e f
 3 g h i
 ```
-Partitioning can be done horizontally or vertically as well
+Sharding can be done horizontally or vertically as well
-    - Horizontal partitioning is when we split up by rows, so maybe we have `1 a b c` in one node, and `2 d e f` in another
+    - Horizontal sharding is when we split up by rows, so maybe we have `1 a b c` in one node, and `2 d e f` in another
-    - Vertical partitioning is when we split things up by columns so maybe `a d g` is on one node, and `c f i` in another
+    - Vertical sharding is when we split things up by columns so maybe `a d g` is on one node, and `c f i` in another

 ### Replication
-For each node in a partition (or the single node in a non-partitioned database) we can use [Replication](REPLICATION.md) to solve 2 major problems - Fault Tolerance and Scaling
+For each node in a shard (or the single node in a non-sharded database) we can use [Replication](REPLICATION.md) to solve 2 major problems - Fault Tolerance and Scaling

 Fault tolerance is solved by replicating the data onto other nodes, so if the main leader fails then the replica can take over